Create a knockout LinkedIn profile

 Add the location you worked.
 Simply a town/city and country will suffice here.

-You should include clear dates for both commencement in a particular role and finishing in that role.
+You should include clear dates for both the commencement in a particular role and finishing in that role.
 If you are still in that role, you can select “I currently work in this role”.

 You have a maximum of 2,000 characters to explain the role.
 You can include a small snippet about the company but the primary emphasis here is on your experience; your achievements, results, skills, tasks.